tonytonev/JokeRecommender/README.md

 # JokeRecommender
 My solution to the Jester Practice Problem on analyticsvidhya.com -- https://datahack.analyticsvidhya.com/contest/jester-practice-problem/

-The approach I used is collaborative filtering based on the example from the week 8 homework assignment of the Machine Learning class on Coursera.
+The approach I used is collaborative filtering based on the example from the week 9 homework assignment of the Machine Learning class on Coursera -- https://www.coursera.org/learn/machine-learning/programming/fyhXS/anomaly-detection-and-recommender-systems

 To train a model and write predictions to a csv, simply run: